aneoconsulting/ArmoniK.Samples/python/parallelbuilder/README.md

 ## Usage

 Run the Client with the name of the partition and the endpoint obtained after deployement.
-You have to specify the size of the final liste (-s) and the size of your sub-lists (-t).
+You have to specify the length of the final liste (-l) and the size of your segments (-s).

 ```bash
 parabuild --partition parabuildpython --endpoint <ip>:<port> -s 100 -t 15